airswap/airswap-about/take-liquidity/run-an-aggregator.md

   }
 }

-// Sum up the amounts on quotes and convert to decimal. const amount = toDecimalString( getTotalBySignerAmount(quotes), rinkebyTokens.DAI.decimals,
+// Sum up the amounts on quotes and convert to decimal const amount = toDecimalString( getTotalBySignerAmount(quotes), rinkebyTokens.DAI.decimals,